RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 -------------------------------------------

 In addition to the installation method using the native Package Manager, AMD ROCm v4.5 introduces added methods to install ROCm.
-With this release, the ROCm installation uses the *amdgpu-install* and *amdgpu-uninstall* scripts.Â
+With this release, the ROCm installation uses the *amdgpu-install* and *amdgpu-uninstall* scripts.

 The *amdgpu-install* script streamlines the installation process by: